domenipavec/rpi-dashboard/docs/rest_api/apimemory.md

 ### /api/memory/total

-Total amount of physical RAM in kB.
+Total amount of physical RAM.

 ### /api/memory/used

-Amount of used physical RAM in kB.
+Amount of used physical RAM.

 ### /api/memory/free

-Amount of free physical RAM in kB.
+Amount of free physical RAM.

 ### /api/memory/buffers

-Amount of physical RAM in kB used for file buffers.
+Amount of physical RAM used for file buffers.

 ### /api/memory/cached

-Amount of physical RAM in kB used as cache memory.
+Amount of physical RAM used as cache memory.

 ### /api/memory/swap/total

-Total amount of swap in kB.
+Total amount of swap.

 ### /api/memory/swap/used

-Amount of used swap in kB.
+Amount of used swap.

 ### /api/memory/swap/free

-Amount of free swap in kB.
+Amount of free swap.